Iran launches new attacks at Israel and Gulf countries as it keeps up pressure on the Middle East

 Airstrike on Iran-linked militia in Iraq kills 5

-As the conflict has spread against the region, Israel has launched multiple attacks on Hezbollah in Lebanon, with the Iranian-backed Lebanese militant group responding and firing missiles into Israel.
+As the conflict spread across the region, Israel launched multiple attacks on the militant Hezbollah group in Lebanon, which responded by firing missiles into Israel.

 Pro-Iran militias in Iraq have also launched attacks at U.S. bases in the country since the beginning of the conflict.

-Early Tuesday, one of those militias, the 40th Brigade of the Popular Mobilization Forces in the city of Kirkuk, was hit with an airstrike that killed at least five militiamen and wounded four others, according to officials, who spoke on condition of anonymity because they were not authorized to talk to reporters.
+Early Tuesday, one such militia — the 40th Brigade of the Popular Mobilization Forces in the city of Kirkuk — was hit with an airstrike that killed at least five militiamen and wounded four, according to officials who spoke on condition of anonymity because they were not authorized to talk to reporters.

 It was not immediately clear who was behind the strikes.

 Meanwhile, the Israeli military said Tuesday it completed a series of strikes targeting Hezbollah’s financial arm, al-Qard Al-Hasan.
-Israel, which says Hezbollah uses al-Qard al-Hasan to finance its military activities, also targeted several of the group’s branches in southern and eastern Lebanon last week.
+Israel had also targeted several of the group’s branches in southern and eastern Lebanon last week.

 Israel's military also reiterated a call for all residents of southern Lebanon to evacuate their homes, saying it planned to “operate forcefully” there against Hezbollah.